-WARNING: If the video and timecode are not synchronized, time code discontinuities can occur.
-To avoid time code anomalies such as unexpected discontinuities and repeated time codes, always sync the incoming SDI frames with your chosen time code source.
+WARNING: If video and timecode are not synchronized to the same reference, time code discontinuities can occur.
+To avoid time code anomalies such as unexpected discontinuities and repeated time codes, always sync the incoming SDI signal and timecode to the same genlock (reference) source.
 Failure to do so can cause recording that stop abruptly or do not stop as expected.